mongodb/docs/source/core/replication.rst

 replica set are :term:`consistent <strict consistency>`, with the last write operation.

-Depending on, :term:`read preference` operations will return from :term:`secondary` nodes that have not replicated more recent updates or operations: as a result the query may reflect a previous state.
+If the :term:`read preference` is set to allow secondary reads, some read operations may return from :term:`secondary` nodes that have not replicated more recent updates or operations.
+In these situations the query results may reflect a previous state.

 This behavior is sometimes characterized as ":term:`eventual consistency`" because the secondary node's state will *eventually* reflect the primary's state and MongoDB cannot guarantee :term:`strict consistency` for read operations from secondary nodes.